 Thank you for using Pinterest!
-We have written this policy to help you understand what information we collect, how we use it and what choices you have.
-Because we’re an Internet company, some of the concepts below are a little technical, but we’ve tried our best to explain things in a simple and clear way.
+We wrote this policy to help you understand what information we collect, how we use it and what choices you have.
+Because we’re an Internet company, some of the concepts below are a bit technical, but we’ve tried our best to explain things in a simple and clear way.
 We welcome your questions and comments on this policy.

 What information do we collect?